duneroadrunner/SaferCPlusPlus/index.md

 - Replacements for native pointers/references with various flexibility and performance trade-offs.

-While a "static safety analyzer/enforcer" like the Core Guidelines lifetime checker or scpptool (neither of which, at the time of writing (Feb 2021), is entirely complete) would be required to ensure complete safety, the SaferCPlusPlus library elements have a lot of safety enforcement already built in.
+While a "static safety analyzer/enforcer" like the scpptool would be required to ensure complete safety, the SaferCPlusPlus library elements have a lot of safety enforcement already built in.
 The library is extensive enough that most existing uses of unsafe C++ elements can be replaced.

-Besides zero-overhead pointers that enforce some of the necessary restrictions not yet (at the time of writing) implemented in the lifetime checker, the library provides a reference counting pointer that's smaller and faster than `std::shared_ptr<>`, and an unrestricted pointer that ensures memory safety via run-time checks.
+Besides zero-overhead pointers that enforce some of the necessary restrictions that would be imposed by a complete "static safety analyzer/enforcer", the library provides a reference counting pointer that's smaller and faster than `std::shared_ptr<>`, and an unrestricted pointer that ensures memory safety via run-time checks.
 The latter two being not (yet) provided by the Guidelines Support Library, but valuable in the context of having to work around the somewhat [draconian restrictions](https://github.com/duneroadrunner/misc/blob/master/201/8/Jul/implications%20of%20the%20lifetime%20checker%20restrictions.md) imposed by the (eventual completed) lifetime checker.

 And the library also addresses the data race issue, where the Core Guidelines don't (yet) offer anything substantial.